uswds/uswds-site/pages/patterns/create-a-profile/social-security-number.md

 ---
-title: Social security number
+title: Social Security Number
 permalink: /patterns/create-a-profile/social-security-number/
 layout: styleguide
 category: Patterns
-lead: The social security number pattern allows users to easily enter their social security number and ensure the social security number is properly formatted.
+lead: The Social Security Number pattern allows users to easily enter their Social Security Number and ensures the Social Security Number is properly formatted.
 ---

 ## What problem does this solve?
-A social security number is often a critical piece of validating identity when applying for government services or benefits.
-While most U.S. citizens and eligible U.S. residents have a social security number, some people may not know their social security number, or may not lack the necessary documentation to easily obtain one.
+A Social Security Number is often a critical piece of validating identity when applying for government services or benefits.

 ## When to use this pattern
-Only use this pattern when you need to confirm a user's identity by asking for their social security number.
+Only use this pattern when you need to confirm a user's identity by asking for their Social Security Number.
 This information may be important when determining eligibility for many federal programs, such as federal student loans, public assistance, and Medicare.

 ## When to consider something else
-If you do not specifically need a person’s social security number, do not ask for or collect this information.
-The social security number is intricately linked to a person’s identity, and should only be used when absolutely required for identification purposes.
+If you do not specifically need a person’s Social Security Number, do not ask for or collect this information.
+The Social Security Number is intricately linked to a person’s identity, and should only be used when absolutely required for identification purposes.

+While most U.S. citizens and eligible U.S. residents have a Social Security Number, some people may not know their Social Security Number, or may lack the necessary documentation to obtain one easily.

 ### What's the solution
-Provide a single text field to enter the social security number.
+Provide a single text field to enter the Social Security Number.

 ## Guidance